snap-ci/parallel-tests/README.md

 # SnapCI::ParallelTests [![Build Status](https://snap-ci.com/snap-ci/parallel-tests/branch/master/build_image)](https://snap-ci.com/snap-ci/parallel-tests/branch/master)

-Run Test::Unit / RSpec in parallel across multiple workers on [Snap CI](https://snap-ci.com).
+Run tests in parallel across multiple workers on [Snap CI](https://snap-ci.com).

 ## Installation

+**Note:** This gem is already installed on Snap CI - you need not do anything to install it, just start using it.

+### To install this gem on your local machine

+>    $ gem install snap_ci-parallel_tests

+Or alternatively:

 Add this line to your application's Gemfile: